janael-pinheiro/leet_code_solutions/README.md

   - Hashmap/set:
     - 49\.
 Group anagrams;
     - 128\.
 Longest consecutive sequence;
+    - 1657\.
+Determine if two strings are close;
   - Queue:
     - 2109\.
 Adding spaces to a string;
 - **Easy**: